 These apps all needed a common design language.
 We pulled our inspiration from Adobe’s efforts in the Creative Cloud.
 It’d include middle grays that allowed for focus on the user’s content instead of the application itself.

 The product is still very young.
-We’re still marching toward 1.0.
+As of the time I wrote this, we were still marching toward 1.0.
 We’ve published a few public previews, allowing me to share some of the thinking behind its features.

 I’m most proud of the central hook of the app, its responsive ruler.
 Adding breakpoints is simple.
 At a glance, you can tell where breakpoints are.
 They’re simple to tweak, add, or remove, all while feeling familiar.